 Ansel sat in the Ring of Nine meeting room next to Griffa.
 He stared at her, seeing she looked pale and tired.
 Her eyes looked almost black.
 She was so young, much too young to have lost all of her family.
 At just sixteen she had lost both her mother and father.
-She was now the head of a great family.
-She was the rightful leader of the Ring.
+She was now the head of a great family, and she was the rightful leader of the Ring.

-Griffa was the most important thing in Ansel’s life.
+Griffa was the most important person in Ansel’s life.
 He would not let her be harmed.
 He would make sure she was not taken advantage of.
 Her father, Renweard, had asked Ansel some time ago to watch out for his only daughter if something ever happened to him.
-He would honor his promise he made to Renweard.
+Ansel would honor his promise he made to Renweard.
 He would do it for Renweard and for Griffa.
-Ansel took Griffa’s hand.
-She looked at him and smiled slightly.
+He took Griffa’s hand.
+She looked at him and smiled sadly.

 “Hector, you were Renweard’s closest friend, can you take the girl?” asked a man named Gorm.